keathmilligan/obsidian-paste-reformatter/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the BSD Zero Clause License - see the LICENSE file for details.